 These types of infections are serious.
 They often can be treated successfully with antibiotics and removal of the central line.

-At Cedars-Sinai Medical Center, many precautions are taken to prevent central line associated bloodstream infections, including:
+At Cedars-Sinai, many precautions are taken to prevent central line associated bloodstream infections, including:

 - Choosing the best location for putting in a central line